Standard StrikingColor glasses are "104 compatible".

 The striking of color into this, or any silver bearing glass designed to give multiple colors, is not a simple matter of, "heat it this much and get exactly the color you want".
 Because of the nature of striking silver glasses it can take some work and/or experimentation to achieve the various colors, and they are not always perfectly repeatable.
 Without getting into the underlying physics of how the colors strike, the easiest way to obtain the different colors is to first understand the mechanism by which the colors form.

 A very simplified explanation is that the different colors obtainable are related to the size and shape of silver particles that form in the glass during the cooling and reheating process (commonly called "striking").
 Heating and cooling the glass will give different color effects based on the nature and duration of the heating/cooling cycles the glass has undergone.
-The growth in size and shape of the silver particles in the glass is related to that "thermal history"
+The growth in size and shape of the silver particles in the glass is directly related to that thermal history.

-Initially, we suggest simply experimenting with a flattened blob of glass at the end of a cane to see what colors and effects can be had using different heating and cooling cycles.
+Initially, I suggest simply experimenting with a flattened blob of glass at the end of a cane to see what colors and effects can be had using different heating and cooling cycles.
 Do not be afraid to reheat and cool the glass repeatedly to see how the colors react.
 If it appears that the glass has "overstruck" - typically characterized by an opaque tan color - try getting it very hot and soft in a sharp flame and then chilling it quickly.
-It should initially become transparent, often becoming a light or dark amber color.
-From here heat it slowly and gently to a dull reddish color and then cool to see what colors have appeared.
-This can be done repeatedly to progress through the color range.
+It will often initially become transparent, and then change to a light or dark amber color as it subsequently starts cooling.
+Once the glass has darkened, heat it slowly and gently to a dull reddish color and then cool to see what colors have appeared.
+The reheating can be started at various stages in the cooling/darkening process to get varying results, and can be done repeatedly to progress through the color range.
+To "reset" the striking sequence and start over, as before, use a hot neutral to oxidizing flame to get the glass raging hot again.
+From there the entire striking sequence can be restarted.
+This can be done repeatedly if necessary.
+Although it can lead to a slight shift in the obtainable color pallette, there is no need to worry about "burning out" the color as I occassionaly see some uninformed people claim on the internet.

 It can also pay off to heat the glass in different flame types, i.e., reduction (lots of gas, little oxygen) or oxidizing (lots of oxygen, little gas).
 In some cases, along with the usual colors in the glass, an attractive metallic lustre or iridescence can be created on the glass surface.
-In fact, some StrikingColor silver glasses are specially formulated to maximize this iridescence.
+In fact, some early StrikingColor silver glasses were specially formulated to maximize this iridescence.
 Iridescence is most easily obtained by heating in a reducing flame when the glass is below the point where it starts to soften.
 With these special StrikingColor glasses it usually takes just a few seconds to achieve anywhere from a light to heavy iridescent effect.
+However, It has been quite a few years since I made any of these reduction glasses so a neutral to oxidizing flame is almost always best these days.

 silver glasses will also react with some other colored glasses,